ModuleLoader/es-module-loader/README.md

 * The `extra` metadata property is not yet handled in the resolve.
 * The `fetch` function is given a different specification between the prototype (`Loader.prototype.fetch`) and loader instance (`options.fetch`).
 Since instance functions are provided on the instance object as in the @wycats essay (`System.normalize`, `System.fetch` etc), there seems to be a conflict between these.
-* The `evalAsync` function doesn't yet throw an error when exports are present, which should be the case.
-* The `ToModule` function isn't implemented, but should be simple.
 * The intrinsics encapsulation is a tricky one to polyfill, but we have done our best based on a global prototype chain behaviour, where `global.__proto__ == intrinsics`.
 And `intrinsics.__proto__ == window`.
 All code is evaluated with the `window` and `this` properties referencing the `global` allowing full global encapsulation.

 ### Syntax Parsing